 My 6-year-old came out of school last week incredibly happy and excited as he had spent the afternoon building a candy house.
 As soon as we got home, he wrote me a shopping list of what we needed to do a similar activity at home.
 This would also be great for a Three Little Pigs experiment or Charlie and the Chocolate Factory themed science investigation.

-We talked about what we wanted to achieve and decided to split our project into two stages, building on the knowledge he’d gained already from school.
+We discussed what we wanted to achieve and decided to split our project into two stages, building on the knowledge he’d already gained from school.

-If you like this activity, I’ve got 60 more easy edible experiments in my new book – Snackable Science
+If you like this activity, there are 60 more easy edible experiments in my book – Snackable Science

 Candy House STEM Challenge